About us

 My name is Joe Conlon.
 I built CollectionAgencies.ca because I needed it myself.

-A few years ago, I had a couple of debts go to collections.
+I've had a couple of debts go to collections in the past.
 When I tried to figure out who was calling me, whether they were legitimate, and what I could do about it, I got nowhere.

 Some of the agencies' own websites were useless.
 Half the phone numbers were wrong.
 Government licensing databases were slow and hard to use.
 Reddit was the best source I could find, but a lot of the posts were years out of date.
 I'd Google the number and get nothing.